socialtables/platform-challenge/README.md

 embedded key value store, see docs here: https://www.npmjs.com/package/levelup
 4. Run npm ```npm test``` to see what tests are failing
 5. develop and repeat #4 until all the tests pass.

+## How to submit
+Send all your files in one email to internchallenge@socialtables.com with the subject line, Social Tables Venue Mapper Intern Challenge.

+You must include the following files in your email: YourInitials-readme.{md, txt}, YourInitials-code.{tar.gz, zip}, YourInitials-resume.pdf (where YourInitials are your initials).

+These files will contain:

+* The YourInitials-readme.{md, txt} contains instructions for running your code and any notes you wish to include.
+* The YourInitials-code.{tar.gz, zip} contains your code.
+You can optionally also submit a link to your code in the readme file.
+* A file named YourInitials-resume.pdf containing your resume.

+Submitting your node-modules folder isn't necessary, for example, because we can get it by running npm install; however, you should at least submit any files you found necessary to change and enough support and explanation so we can reproduce your results.
+In any case, include all the information in YourInitials-readme.{md, txt}.

+## FAQ

+**Can I copy code from the Internet?**
+You must cite any outside resources you use in your work (for example, using comments to denote a snippet obtained from Stack Overflow).

+**Can I post my solution to the Internet/GitHub?**
+We ask that you don't.
+It makes it much harder to evaluate submissions when a completed solution is available for review.

+**Can I copy someone else's submission, cite it, and submit?**
+No.

+**Can I submit without completing all the challenge?**
+Yes.

+**What is the status of my application?**
+Email <internchallenge@socialtables.com>.

+**I see a typo.**
+Submit a pr.

+**I still have a question.**
+Submit a Github issue.